 Every company wants employees who arrive at the office in on time, put 110 percent into each day and value customers.
 Those productive and motivated employees directly affect profits, but keeping quality employees is a challenge most businesses face.
 How can a company achieve maximum employee productivity?
-By implementing eight motivational techniques.
+By implementing eight motivational techniques that can help improve productivity in the workplace.

 1. Employee Recognition